planzaprecisionag/STADS-eval-paper-supplementary-material/README.md

-# STADS Field Evaluation Supplementary Materials
+# Online Resources / Supplementary Materials for A Composite Field-Evaluation Framework for Spatial Digital Agriculture Outputs: Balancing Observer Independence and Spatial Precision, v1.10

 This repository contains the supplementary datasets, evaluation materials, and analysis code associated with the manuscript: